MichaelRWolf/wendy-ai/notes-from-google-doc.md

 start the book or compilation project from the dual summaries.

-Whenever you’re ready, send the first full transcript (or upload it as a .txt/.docx).
+Whenever you're ready, send the first full transcript (or upload it as a .txt/.docx).

-I’ll run the initial pass, show you exactly how I tag and split it, and you can confirm before we move on to the rest.
+I'll run the initial pass, show you exactly how I tag and split it, and you can confirm before we move on to the rest.

 ---
 🐬 You said:

 gorgeous - wow - thank you. - fucking wow

 ok, and please have at the top what you want me to label the top file - and it will be one document with computer language breaks that i just put into the dataset (the 3 txt files you listed above in one long answer - with title on top)